La Parva Ski Resort Chile

 La Parva Accommodation and Facilities

 The delightful village is largely ski-in ski-out and likened to a ski village in Europe.
-Unfortunately there are no La Parva hotels and lodging options are limited to apartments.
-These condos are not suited to the budget oriented, and the requisite duration of the stay in most cases is a week.
+There are no La Parva hotels and lodging options are limited to apartments.
+These condos are not suited to the budget oriented, and the requisite duration of the stay is a week (Friday to Friday or Sunday to Sunday) or sometimes mini weeks are offered (check in on Friday or Sunday).

-Farellones in particular is a great place to stay to access La Parva for day trips (only 4.5km away by road).
-Many
+Farellones in particular is a great place to stay to access La Parva for day trips.
+Some

 Farellones lodging providers offer complimentary transport to La Parva in the morning and you can ski back to the village of Farellones at the end of the day.